kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

         image_name = "hello-world-server",

         # Locator to build context within the Kurtosis package
-        # As of now, Kurtosis expects a Dockerfile at the root of the build context
+        # This allows to select a sub-package where the context is going be used to build the image
         # MANDATORY
         build_context_dir = "./"